credibledoc/credible-doc/substitution-doc/src/main/resources/template/markdown/doc/diagrams.md

 ## Behavior of the application
 After launching the application generates a log file in the `log` directory.
 This log will be used as a recording of the tool behaviour.
-Application uses its own log for generation of UML diagrams like this one, see below.
+Application uses its own `substitution-doc.log` for generation of UML diagrams like this one, see below.

-This diagram shows the main steps the application does after launching.
+This diagram shows the first steps the application performs after launching.

 &&beginPlaceholder {
+    "className": "org.credibledoc.substitution.doc.module.substitution.launching.LaunchingUmlReportService",
+    "description": "Diagram of the application launching.",
+    "parameters": {"sourceFileRelativePath": "log/substitution-doc.log"}
+} &&endPlaceholder

+If you will launch the application more times then more log files will be created, for example `substitution-doc_1.log`, `substitution-doc_2.log` and so on, as configured in `src/main/resources/logback.xml` file.
+The next diagram is generated from `substitution-doc_1.log` file and contains behavior from previous launching.

+TODO parameterized sourceFileRelativePath
+&&beginPlaceholder {
+    "className": "org.credibledoc.substitution.doc.module.substitution.launching.LaunchingUmlReportService",
+    "description": "Diagram of the application launching.",
+    "parameters": {"sourceFileRelativePath": "log/substitution-doc_1.log"}
+} &&endPlaceholder

+### Activity diagram
+This Activity diagram shows main steps of the application activity parsed from a log file.

+&&beginPlaceholder {
-    "className": "org.credibledoc.substitution.doc.module.substitution.report.LaunchingUmlReportService",
+    "className": "org.credibledoc.substitution.doc.module.substitution.activity.ActivityUmlReportService",
-    "description": "Diagram of the application launching."
+    "description": "Diagram of the previous application launching.", "parameters": {"sourceFileRelativePath": "log/substitution-doc_1.log"}
 } &&endPlaceholder